 Brightvale was thankfully one of the few areas that did not fall directly under the control of the Darkest Faerie when she returned to Neopia in Year 7.

 Brightvale deals in knowledge as a commodity.
 Books are thought to be this nation's primary export.
 The town houses the Brightvale Institute of Technology, Engineering, Mathematics and Economics.
 This institute educates many people, and has helped out in quite a few Lenny Conundrums.
 The Brightvale University is also the premier educational institute in the area.
+Tutition fees are paid in full by the crown.
 Due to the learned nature of the citizens, a great deal of them also practice varying degrees of magic, and as a result Brightvale also specialises in Motes and, to a lesser extent, magical potions.
 The Brightvale people also have a considerable love of stained glass windows, with a sizable Glazier in prominent position in Brightvale Town.

 Brightvale is thought to import a great deal of its foodstuffs, though indigenous berries and fruits are a delicacy to some.